Proj221/DemoVer2_Huawei/README.md

 + reference to: https://blog.csdn.net/ali013719291765/article/details/102425497
 + bug: if dragging out of the box, then OnDrop func will not be triggered, then the card would disappear

+## Ep19_Bug fix for Ep18
++ Modify a bit in CardSys_v2 to add child properly according to the screen position